The Adventures of Pluto Nash: Critical response

 The Adventures of Pluto Nash was critically panned.
 Rotten Tomatoes ranked the film 79th in the 100 worst 2000s decade movies list, with a rating of 6% based on 89 reviews.
 The critical consensus states, "The Adventures of Pluto Nash is neither adventurous nor funny, and Eddie Murphy is on autopilot in this notorious box office bomb."
 On Metacritic, it holds a 12 out of 100 based on 12 reviews, meaning “overwhelming dislike”.
 Joe Leydon was one of the few critics to give it a positive review calling it "a prodigious popcorn flick that may be the most undeserving victim of critical overkill since Town and Country".
 Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.

 Pluto Nash was nominated for five Golden Raspberry Awards in 2003 including Worst Picture, Worst Actor (Eddie Murphy), Worst Director, Worst Screenplay, and Worst Screen Couple (Murphy and himself cloned), but failed to win any.
-It was later nominated for Worst Comedy of Our First 25 Years at the 25th Golden Raspberry Awards in 2005, but lost to Gigli.
+It was later nominated for Worst 'Comedy' of Our First 25 Years at the 25th Golden Raspberry Awards in 2005, but lost to Gigli.

 Eddie Murphy poked fun at himself in an interview with Barbara Walters, saying, "I know the two or three people that liked this movie."

 About the movie's reception, Joe Pantoliano said: "You usually can’t tell when a movie is going to be shit, but on that one you could.
 And I think Ron Underwood, the director, got victimized by that, because that guy is good.
 But because of the material and the style in which some players came to work, we were off the mark, you know?
 A lot of hanky-panky going on there.
 So, I wasn’t surprised.
 I was surprised it turned out to be better than I thought it was going to be."

 Director Ron Underwood expressed regret that the movie didn't have a "core piece of storytelling like the mid-life crisis" and said he thinks "the film was not very good."

 Box office

-The Adventures of Pluto Nash was considered to be box-office bomb, with its budget estimated at $100 million and domestic box office $4,420,080 and $2,683,893 overseas.
+The Adventures of Pluto Nash was considered to be a box-office bomb, with its budget estimated at $100 million and domestic box office $4,420,080 and $2,683,893 overseas.
 It had a total worldwide gross of $7,103,973.
 In 2014, the Los Angeles Times listed the film as one of the most expensive box office flops of all time.